floesche/neuView/docs/developer-guide.md

 **Documentation Requirements**: All permanent scripts should include comprehensive docstrings with purpose, usage, and requirements.
 See `scripts/increment_version.py` and `scripts/extract_and_fill.py` for reference documentation patterns.

-#### Examples of Recent Cleanup

-The following categories of scripts were removed during recent cleanup:
-- Cache optimization testing scripts
-- System migration verification scripts (Option B/C implementations)
-- Data consistency investigation scripts
-- One-time performance testing scripts

-These served their purpose during development but are no longer needed for ongoing maintenance.

 #### Current Utility Scripts